Produced by Graflex

 Speed Graphic – Mainstream 4×5

-Despite the common appellation of Speed Graphic, various Graphic models were produced between 1912 and 1973.
+Various Graphic models were produced between 1912 and 1973.
 The authentic Speed Graphic has a focal plane shutter that the Crown Graphic and Century Graphic models lack.
 The eponymous name “speed” came from the maximum speed of 1/1000 second, that could be achieved with the focal plane shutter.
 The Speed Graphic was available in 2¼ x 3¼ inch, 3¼ x 4¼ inch, 5 x 7 inch and the most common format, 4 x 5 inch.
 Because of the focal plane shutter, the Speed Graphic can also use lenses that do not have shutters. (known as barrel lenses).
+Also, depending on model, not all Speed Graphics have focal plane shutters.

 If indoors, the photographer also had to change the flashbulb.
 Each film holder contained one or two pieces of sheet film which had to be loaded into the film holder in complete darkness.
 Faster shooting could be achieved with the Grafmatic film holder, which is a six sheet film “changer” that holds each sheet in a septum.
 Even faster exposures could be taken if the photographer was shooting film packs of 12 exposures, or later 16 exposures (discontinued in the late 1970’s).